-Yes ( ) No ( )
+Yes ( ) No ( NO )

 If yes, please explain.
 In addition, is there evidence of waiver of inheritance rights by women?

 Does family education in your State include a proper understanding of maternity as a social function and the recognition of the common responsibility of men and women in the upbringing and development of the children?